 After Lisbon, Porto might have the reputation as Portugal’s second city, but it doesn’t entirely deserve being relegated to second best.
-The historic destination is one of a kind, with its rich history of wine, vertigo-inducing bridges, an enchanting maze of cobbled passageways filled with restaurants and shops, and a beautiful location above the River Douro.
+One of our best places to visit in September, this historic destination is one of a kind, with its rich history of wine, vertigo-inducing bridges, an enchanting maze of cobbled passageways filled with restaurants and shops, and a beautiful location above the River Douro.

 Whether you take it easy in an ancient wine cellar or set sail across the Douro River, here’s how to spend one perfect day in Porto: